Fumiko HAYASHI

 (十年間 | Jūnenkan).

 Serialised in Fujin Kōron from January to December 1940.
-Published by Shinchōsha in January 1941.
+Published in book form by Shinchōsha in January 1941.

 Roses (1941).